Cazaimi/simpleMacTimer/README.md

 1. A notification banner will be displayed
 2. A chime will sound
-3. A computer generated voice will read out _"The timer is up, take a break!"_ or however you customize the message (See ##Customization below)
+3. A computer-generated voice will read out _"The timer is up, take a break!"_ or however you customize the message (see [the Customization section](#customization) below)

 **Remember to mute your audio if you're in a quiet environment.**